Sherwood Island Viewpoint

 CT Art Trail Viewpoint

-I drove the family all the way to Sherwood Island beach in Westport for three reasons: 1) It’s a nice enough beach, 2) It has a brand new nature center (CTMQ Visit here) and 3) it’s part of the Impressionist Art Trail Viewpoint Addendum Trail thing.
+I drove the family all the way to Sherwood Island beach in Westport for three reasons: 1) It’s a nice enough beach, 2) It has a nature center and 3) it’s part of the Impressionist Art Trail Viewpoint Addendum Trail thing.
 It also claims to be CT’s oldest state park, something I just read on Redding’s Putnam Memorial State Park page.
 I’ll sort that out later.

 Sherwood Island is hardly an island in the classic sense.
 It seems to be separated from mainland CT by a marsh and perhaps it was more of an islandy island before humans built up the roads and buildings near it.